Special Constable Thomas Nevin took the same oath as taken by members of the regular police force in 1879, namely –

 Like many others [Edward] Crowther (1843-1931) was alarmed by Russian infiltration towards India and he decided to reform the neglected Southern Tasmanian Volunteer Artillery.
 With carefully selected recruits and experienced officers he helped to make an efficient unit, despite official reluctance to provide powder and shell for gun practice; their discipline and appearance with field guns had a steadying effect when martial law was proclaimed in the Chiniquy riots.

-A contemporary academic assessment appeared in the journal Labour History, Number 75, 1998, titled “Creating an Orderly Society: The Hobart Municipal Police 1880-1898″ by Stefan Petrow:
+An academic assessment appeared in the journal Labour History, Number 75, 1998, titled “Creating an Orderly Society: The Hobart Municipal Police 1880-1898” by Stefan Petrow:

 The late 19th century witnessed a remarkable decline in urban crime and disorder in Australia, England, and America.
 Historians have suggested various reasons for this decline including the spread of education, the introduction of social reforms, and greater economic prosperity.
 Another key factor was the development of more numerous and efficient police forces.
 As the importance of these factors differed from city to city, local studies of particular cities are needed to help understanding of the wider processes at work.
 This article examines the role of the Hobart municipal police in helping to make Hobart into an orderly city.
 It considers the reform of the police after the Chiniquy riots of 1879, the role of Superintendent Frederick Pedder in enforcing a new code of conduct on the police and the improved working conditions enjoyed by the police.
 The article considers how successfully the municipal police dealt with disorder created by the Salvation Army, prostitutes, and pubs.
 The conclusion examines why centralisation of the police was introduced in 1898.